EdenKupe/anarchysf/pages/d/001400 Samuel Delany.md

 yearReleased: "1984"
 author: "Samuel Delany"
 ---
 _Babel-17_, 'Aye and Gomorrah',  and _The Einstein Intersection_ are included in the Think Galactic <a href="http://thinkgalactic.org/reading-lists/by-author/">reading list</a>.
-Babel-17 is quoted in _The BASTARD Chronicles 2015_.
+Babel-17 is quoted in _The BASTARD Chronicles 2015_, and is briefly but warmly reviewed by Kupermintz at the end of one of the <a href="https://anchor.fm/anarchysf/episodes/Dishonored--not-Resentful-e13m25a">anarchySF</a> podcasts.

 _Dhalgren_ has been described as  presenting a world which is 'anarchist in all but name' (Moore 95).
 Although this is questionable, this is a stimulating and thought-provoking novel  that bears inclusion here.